-- 3. Blow air through the ports/slots and holes in the burner. - Check the injector holder located at the end of the burner tube again.
-Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - 5.
-Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.
+- Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.

-Clean the pilot assembly also.
+Clean pilot assembly also.
 A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
-There is a small pilot air inlet hole about two inches from where the pilot flame comes out of the pilot assembly (see Figure 34, page 24).
+There is a small pilot air inlet hole about 2" from where the pilot flame comes out of the pilot assembly (see Figure 38).
 With the unit off, lightly blow air through the air inlet hole.
 You may blow through a drinking straw if compressed air is not available.